byterubpay/byterub-site/_posts/2018-02-17-logs-for-the-Community-meeting-held-on-2018-02-17.md

 **\<rehrar>** since this is basically a free attack technologically (not socially)
 **\<sgp>** @ArticMine Higher ringsizes reduce the risk of transactions having all decoys invalidated
 **\<ArticMine>** The economics are very problematic.
 If people do not spend their ByteRubV they are in effect propping up the value
-**\<xmrscott[m]>** Hopefully MRL prioritizes it though given the chain split happens in roughly a month.
+**\<btrscott[m]>** Hopefully MRL prioritizes it though given the chain split happens in roughly a month.
 This could all be averted if ByteRubV created their own chain from avnew genisis  instead of splitting
 **\<ArticMine>** sgp yes but with after split inputs
 **\<sgp>** Yes ArticMine
-**\<cryptochangements>** xmrscott: But the 10x airdrop is the basis of their scam lol
+**\<cryptochangements>** btrscott: But the 10x airdrop is the basis of their scam lol
 **\<muchso>** most people are speculators they simply don't care
-**\<rehrar>** xmrscott[m] we can never hope that people will act in good faith.
+**\<rehrar>** btrscott[m] we can never hope that people will act in good faith.
 In fact, when individuals are presented evidence of potential harm, and they choose to move forward anyways, we must assume bad faith
 **\<snorlax>** I've seen several very good solutions that ByteRubV could implement in order to maintain both our and their privacy.
 Perhaps extending those suggestions to them in a semi-official manner could mitigate the damage?
 **\<snorlax>** Well, not solutions, but mitigations
 **\<sgp>** @snorlax we need to assume they won't do anything to help out.
 In fact, we should assume they are attackers, since an attacker could try the same thing